CenturyHSProgramming/windchill-calculator-challenge-alexis430/README.md

 **Inputs:**
 ----------
 * **calculateWindchill()** receives two inputs (both integers):
-  * receives temperature as an integer
+  1 receives wind as an integer
-  * receives wind as an integer
+  2 receives temperature as an integer

 **Outputs:**
 ------------